BTBurke/caddy-jwt/README.md

 }
 ```

 To authorize access based on a claim, use the `allow` syntax.
 To deny access, use the `deny` keyword.
 You can use multiple keywords to achieve complex access rules.
-If any access rule returns true, access will be allowed.
+If any `allow` access rule returns true, access will be allowed.
+If a `deny` rule is true, access will be denied.
+Deny rules will allow any other value for that claim.

   For example, suppose you have a token with `user: someone` and `role: member`.
 If you have the following access block:

 ```
 jwt {